Carmustine (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Pain, swelling, or burning where the IV is given
+- Pain, redness, swelling, or burning under your skin where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor